|Uses||Clean to high gain|

 The cab / impulse response section is done very well.
 The plugin features four cabinets modeled by Nolly with great detail.
 This is the first plugin Neural DSP has released without a cab section from ML Sound Lab but Nolly’s worlds of experience in this field provided some really great cabs.

 The plugin gives the user the ability to have each amp locked to it’s corresponding matched cabinet or unlink them to mix and match.
 Neural DSP always make this section easy to use and easy to understand for even newer amp sim users but tweakable enough for the gearheads.

-Every single cabinet also sounds great with every amp and the selection of mics is very nice.
+Every single cabinet impulse was done by Nolly himself!
+Each cab sounds great with every amp and the industry standard mics are all there.
 Many cab sections can be the weakest link in a plugin but that’s not the case with any of the Neural DSP offerings.
 I feel so many more plugins could benefit from having top shelf cabinet sections.
 You can even try other plugins through the Neural cab sections if you bypass the amps and pre-FX.